Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/call/authenticate-alice-and-bob/kotlin.md

 ## Login user

-Now you should locate the `onLoginUser` method within the `LoginViewModel` class and fill its body to enable user login:
+Your user must be authenticated to be able to participate in the Call.
+Locate the `onLoginUser` method inside `LoginViewModel` class and replace it with this code:

 ```kotlin
 fun onLoginUser(user: User) {